YangHongDai/tsgh-labweb/content/_index.md

       text: |
         <br>

-        Our researches focus on cancer immunotherapy, radiotherapy, targeted radionuclide therapy, nephrology and the applications of artificial intelligence and bioinformatics.
+        This hub shares information and knowledge about cancer immunotherapy, radiotherapy, targeted radionuclide therapy, nephrology and the applications of artificial intelligence and bioinformatics.

   - block: collection
     content: